What’s been happening

 What’s coming up

-From Friday 19 December our crews will take a break over the holiday season, coming back from Tuesday 13 January to continue construction.
-In the new year, we’ll start to install new drainage for the intersection, remove trees, and move both underground and above ground utilities like power, water and telecommunications out of the way of the new lanes and paths.
+Now we’ve removed most of the trees we need to for the upgrade near the roundabout, we’ll start to install new drainage for the intersection, remove trees, and move both underground and above ground utilities like power, water and telecommunications out of the way of the new lanes and paths.

-We’re looking forward to sharing our design between Orchard Road and Kurrak Road early in the new year.
+We’re looking forward to sharing our design between Orchard Road and Kurrak Road early in the coming months.
 Stay tuned for opportunities to meet the team when we’re out and about by signing up for email updates.

 How we’ll build the new upgrade